Numbering

 We use geographic numbers allocated to London for customers in other regions.
 Is this permitted?

 No, not without Ofcom’s consent.
 Geographic numbers are allocated for a specific area and must be used in that area.
 Using London geographic numbers for customers in Manchester, for example, is a breach of the allocation conditions.
 If you have customers across multiple regions, you should apply to Ofcom for numbers allocated to those regions, or you should use non-geographic numbers (which can be used anywhere).
 If you need to use geographic numbers outside their allocated area, you must apply to Ofcom for an exception.
 This is possible in some circumstances (for example, for national helplines using a geographic number), but it requires formal application and Ofcom’s consent.
-Do not assume you can use geographic numbers outside their area without permission.
+Geographic numbers cannot be used outside their allocated area without permission.

 We are a reseller and our operator-partner has allocated us a block of numbers to use with our customers.
 Do we own these numbers?